kekyo/FlashCap/README.md

 ## What is this?

-Do you need to get camera capturing ability on .NET?
+Do you need to get video frame capturing ability on .NET?
-Is you tired for camera capturing library solutions on .NET?
+Is you tired for video frame capturing library solutions on .NET?

-This is a camera image capture library by specializing only capturing image data (a.k.a frame grabber).
+This is a video frame image capture library by specializing only capturing image data (a.k.a frame grabber).
 It has simple API, easy to use, simple architecture and without native libraries.
 It also does not depend on any non-official libraries.
 [See NuGet dependencies page.](https://www.nuget.org/packages/FlashCap)